Kinggerm/GetOrganelle/README.md

 <b>Preparing Data</b>

-Cut raw data into certain size (ca. 1G per end is enough for chloroplast for most normal angiosperm samples) if it is too large dataset.
-Data larger than 2G per end is NOT suggested, unless your target organelle genome is extremely low in reads percent.
-You could use the Linux or Mac OS build-in command (eg. `head -n 20000000 large.fq > small.fq`) to easily get a reduced file.
 Currently, this script was written for illumina pair-end/single-end data (fastq or fastq.gz).
+1G per end is enough for chloroplast for most normal angiosperm samples, and 5G per end is enough for mitochondria data.
+You could simply assign a maximum number of reads (number of seqs, not number of bases) for GetOrganelle to use with flag `--max-reads` or manually cut raw data into certain size before running GetOrganelle using the Linux or Mac OS build-in command (eg. `head -n 20000000 large.fq > small.fq`).

 <b>Filtering and Assembly</b>